 She won international respect for promoting France's negotiating clout in key forums such as the G20.

-She also received plaudits for the key role she played in approving a bail-out mechanism to aid struggling members of the eurozone in May 2010.
+She also received plaudits for the key role she played in approving a bail-out mechanism to aid struggling members of the eurozone in May 2010, and went on to be appointed to a second term at the top of the IMF from February 2016.

 Since taking over at the IMF, Ms Lagarde's main challenge has been to try to ease the eurozone debt crisis, in particular the huge bailout required for Greece.